The Secret Garden: Publication history

 The Secret Garden may be one of the first instances of a story for children first appearing in a magazine with an adult readership, an occasion of which Burnett herself was aware at the time.
 The Secret Garden was first published in ten issues (November 1910 – August 1911) of The American Magazine, with illustrations by J. Scott Williams.
-It was first published in book form in August 1911 by the Frederick A. Stokes Company in New York; it was also published that year by William Heinemann in London, illustrated by Charles Robinson.
+It was first published in book form on August 25, 1911 by the Frederick A. Stokes Company in New York; it was also published that year in October by William Heinemann in London, illustrated by Charles Robinson.
 Its copyright expired in the US in 1986, and in most other parts of the world in 1995, placing the book in the public domain.
 As a result, several abridged and unabridged editions were published in the late 1980s and early 1990s, such as a full-colour illustrated edition from David R. Godine, Publisher in 1989.

 Inga Moore's abridged edition of 2008, illustrated by her, is arranged so that a line of the text also serves as a caption to a picture.